JorgeEnriquez123/Bank-App-Project/README.md

 1. Register a new customer using the Customer Service
 2. Use the '/customers/dni/:dni/login' path to get a JWT token
 3. Use the JWT token to make requests to the other services through the API Gateway by using the gateway base URL (http://localhost:6666) and the service path.

+# Extra notes
+If you wish to change the properties in the Config Server, you can do so by changing the git repository that the Config Server is pointing to.
+Or use local properties files instead of the git repository.